 Afterwards, Ibraheem completed his M.Sc. degree and research thesis in Cell Biology & Genetics at Trent University with the Saville and Emery Laboratories by studying the biosynthesis, signaling and translocation of cytokinins during the formation of tumors in the Ustilago maydis–Zea mays pathosystem; a model system that can be used for understanding the pathogenesis of fungal pathogens such as Cryptococcus neoformans that is capable of causing the cryptococcosis disease mostly in HIV/AIDS patients (characterized by the inflammation and formation of tumor-like lesions in the brain, spinal cord and lungs).

-In addition to this, Ibraheem was also Vice President Communications for the Trent Graduate Student Association (TGSA) during the 2017/2018 academic year.
+In addition to this, Ibraheem was also Vice President Communications & Operations for the Trent Graduate Student Association (TGSA) during the 2017/2018 academic year.
 As VP Communications, one of his long-term visions was to help promote scholarly communication among graduate students by utilizing JMRT.

 Managing Editor: Timothy Maton

 Timothy Maton is a Ph.D.
 Candidate working on a Dissertation at the University of Manitoba in Native Studies.
 He received his Masters degree in Native Studies from the U. of M. in February, 2016.
 He attained a Bachelors Degree in Indigenous Studies at Trent University in May, 2011.
 His research uses an interdisciplinary approach to investigate Settler-Colonialism in Winnipeg's urban environment.
 Doing this, his work combines Critical Theory (both Indigenous and non-Indigenous) with Urban Planning and Anthropological literature.
 His dissertation explores how Winnipeg's Central Economic District at Portage Ave. at Main St. has been designed to express alterity to Indigenous relationships to the land.